-Auto title bond or title surety bond, or defective auto title bond is issued to individuals or businesses in order to obtain a clear bonded title that is issued by the motor vehicle department and shows vehicle ownership..
+Auto title bond or Certificate of auto title bond, rates start from $69, or defective auto title bond is issued to individuals or businesses in order to obtain a clear bonded title that is issued by the motor vehicle department and shows vehicle ownership..

 Have you lost your auto title, car title or never received your car title for some reason, and so you cannot register it?
 Then you need a bonded title.
 To get a bonded title, First you have to contact your DMV office and get the required application to start the process.
 Second you have to get a Title Bond, also known by auto title surety bond.
 Third step is to mail to go in to your Motor Vehicle Registration Office in your State and get the car registered in your name so you can obtain a bonded title.